-A gas-lit fireplace gives a warm, traditional look to your drawing room and is an eco-friendly option to wood-burning fireplaces.
-A traditional wood fireplace not only degrades nature but is also messy.
+A gas-lit fireplace gives a warm, traditional look to your space and is an eco-friendly option to wood-burning fireplaces.
 A fireplace is generally the place where one spends quality time, alone or with a loved one.
-It’s that corner of the house where you would want to cherish the memories.
-So if you can’t wait to have a cozy atmosphere on a chilly night and are thinking of how to install a gas fireplace, you have come to the right page.
-So folks, let’s start with the gas fireplace installation process.
+It’s that corner of the house where you would want to cherish and create memories.
+If you are thinking of how to install a gas fireplace, you have come to the right page.
+Let’s start with the gas fireplace installation process.

 Gas Fireplace Installation Instructions